dplanford/Will-Opus-Lists/README.md

 This app is still a work in progress, and currently broken due to some recent changes to a third-party package...
 I'm working on it!

-It is currently planned to be set up to run with Flutter 3.25.4, and is updated to all the latest packages as of September 18, 2025.
+It is currently set up to run with the most recent stable Flutter 3.25.4, and is updated to all the latest packages as of September 18, 2025.
 It also is warning fixed under the latest flutter_lints 6.0.0 best code practices package.

 To play with this, you will need to create a new Flutter project, and then copy these files over the existing boilerplate files.